dwright37/trope-reports/reports/Llama-2-13b-chat-hf.md

 ---

-### T3669: Root causes must be confronted for effective solutions.
+### T3669: Addressing root causes is essential, not just distracting with cheerful activities.

 |Support|
 |---|